prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 });
 ```

 2) Enforce that the user consents to DeviceAccess as an activity and consider their per-vendor selection.
-However, idSystemA is a special case - the publisher has confirmed that this system obtains the ID every auction and does not write to the local device.
+However, idSystemA is a special case - the publisher has confirmed that this system obtains a user ID every auction and does not write to the local device.

       ...
       rules: [{